Adopt These Habits For a Heart Healthy Lifestyle

 Be Active

 As exercise strengthens your muscular system, it also helps in making your heart muscle more efficient and better able to pump blood throughout your body.
 With each beat, the heart pushes out more blood.
-This mechanism allows your heart to beat slower and keep your blood pressure under control
+This mechanism allows your heart to beat slower and keep your blood pressure under control.

 Although any amount of physical activity is better than nothing, aim to get at least 150 minutes of moderate physical exercise per week.
 You need exercise and physical activity to guard your heart against heart disease and other chronic conditions.